Project 5: Seismic in the Drilling Workflow

 - Anglo American

-The characterisation of subsurface properties with high spatial resolution using non-invasive methods is one of the “holy-grails” of mineral exploration.
-While currently used seismic methods provide the highest resolution among the remote sensing methods, they often considered expensive, lack direct interpretability and depth control.
-To fully utilise seismic measurements, we need to correlate them with borehole measurements.
+The characterisation of the subsurface properties with high spatial resolution using non-invasive methods is one of the “holy-grails” of mineral exploration.
+While currently used seismic methods provide the highest resolution among the remote sensing methods, they often lack the direct interpretability and depth control.
+To fully utilise the seismic measurements, we need to correlate them with borehole measurements.
+Such information is rarely available due to the same reasons that impede application of surface seismic: high cost and deployment difficulties.
+To address these issues, we aim to: